JorDunn/mailer/README.md

 # mailer
-A utility for sending device repair customers review emails
+A utility for sending emails to customers.

 # TODO
     - flask-login integration